Marcin Wadowita

-Marcin Wadowita ([ˈmart͡ɕin vadɔˈvita]; 1567 – 27 January 1641) also known as Wadovius or Campius, was a Polish priest, theologian, professor, and the Deputy Chancellor of Jagiellonian University in Cracow; under his tenure the university is said to have prospered.
+Marcin Wadowita ([ˈmart͡ɕin vadɔˈvita]; 1567 – 27 January 1641) also known as Wadovius or Campius, was a Polish priest, theologian, professor, and the Deputy Chancellor of Jagiellonian University in Kraków; under his tenure the university is said to have prospered.

 He was born in Wadowice, where he later funded several buildings.
 He studied at the Jagiellonian University and abroad – in Rome.

 Publications

-He wrote and published in Crakow ten Latin theological treatises:
+He wrote and published in Kraków ten Latin theological treatises: